sb-bilal-dev-2/coplay/docs/apacheConfigs.md

 ### Use python-certbot to get https certificate and autoinstall

-certbot certonly -d example.com -d www.example.com
-certbot certonly -d app.example.com -d api.example.com
+certbot certonly -d coplay.live -d www.coplay.live

 This should ask you to choose plugins e.g. (apache/nginx)